Instant Pot Spaghetti Sauce

 Step one

-Gather the ingredients – Onion, crushed tomatoes, tomato paste, garlic paste, sausages, oregano and basil.
+Gather the ingredients – Onion, crushed tomatoes, tomato paste, garlic paste, Italian sausage, oregano and basil.
+(A)

 Step two

 Chop onion in small chunks.
-Get your instant pot out and press the sauté button.
+Get your instant pot out and press the saute function button.

 Step three